ismisepaul/ismisepaul.github.io/docs/_posts/2023-06-14-cisa-sbom-a-rama.markdown

 * SBOM is a solution looking for a problem - we need to convenience these people
 * Before log4shell - 8am - by 10am all products have been identified as having log4j and by 10 days all products where fixed
 * We’re not including the big tech companies in the working groups
-* Create case studies / wins so I can say they’re in the same industry and I could use what they’re doing
+* Create case studies / wins so I can say they’re in the same industry, and I could use what they’re doing
 * If this is just an SBOM solution it’ll fall flat on its face, this summer they’re issuing a white paper with potential directions, the naming problem - what we call things - its got to scale and go across all use cases
 * Need to think about AI and SBOMs for models
 * Even if you’re not willing to share SBOM, as a provider they should be able to attest that they are doing SCA, SAST, DAST etc.
-* Move away from the word SBOM - in cloud world its observability - its a type of introspection - the word SBOM is a victim of its own success - the value is observability - you being able to observe the building of your software
+* Move away from the word SBOM - in cloud world its observability - it's a type of introspection - the word SBOM is a victim of its own success - the value is observability - you being able to observe the building of your software
 * Once you build the rails from left to right of metadata - maybe push SSDF attestation, threat data, VEX documents and have a supply chain control plane
 * Moving away from CVSS to …
 * Tools vendors are not ingesting yet - how asset management tools ingest these - if we had a redaction method the tools will move forward